AsyrafbilalFBJ/Guest-Book-MFE/README.md

 This Website is designed to allow Guests to login, logout, see messages and add message create, in other hand allow Admin to login, logout, see messages and add guests.

+The form that post data not actually post to the server because I'm using Fake REST API DummyJSON, so it won't display new data.

 ## Installation

 Clone this repository